wmjordan/PowerJSON/README.md

 	* Readonly static fields were serialized regardless ShowReadOnlyProperties was turned off.
 (2015-4-7)
 	* ShowReadOnlyProperties was not in effect for the same type after change.
 (2015-4-7)
 	* Deserialization on Dictionary<N, List<V>> type could fail.
 (2015-4-9)
+	* "Release" compiled edition does not supports dynamic types.